Professor of English

 Fr.
 Grasso, professor of English at King's College, has been a member of the faculty there since 1985, and served as the College’s Religious Superior of the Holy Cross Community from 2000-2006.

 Fr.
-Grasso’s area of specialization is 19th Century British literature; his other academic interests include the Renaissance Period, urban literature, poetry writing and genre, composition, and world literature.
+Grasso’s area of specialization is 19th Century British literature, especially poetry; his other academic interests include the Renaissance Period, urban literature, poetry writing and genre, composition, and world literature.
 He has presented papers at conferences in Victorian Literature, as well as meetings devoted to Christian themes in literary works, and has published several papers and poems.
 Recently, he held the Manus Cooney Distinguished Service Professor of Humanities Award at King’s College from 2008-2013.